 Indeed, it is “water music” in the finest French tradition.

-The unexpected (and welcome) emergence of the ORTF “musical relic” from 50+ years ago leaves us anxious to hear more from Schmitt in this vein.
-And in fact, a review of the composer’s catalogue of works reveals that Musique sur l’eau is hardly an isolated piece.
+The unexpected (and welcome) emergence of this ORTF “musical relic” from 60 years ago leaves us anxious to hear more from Schmitt in this vein.
+And in fact, a perusal of the composer’s catalogue of works reveals that Musique sur l’eau is hardly an isolated piece.

 Indeed, Florent Schmitt produced numerous such chansons over a roughly 20-year period beginning in 1890.
 And yet … it’s a part of his output that is barely known.
 The question is: Why?